wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 toc: true
 ---

-> TODO: go over the numbers one more time!

-During my vacation for the holidays I thought that maybe I wanted some smaller project that you could fit in together with "family life" (not the easiest of endevours!) and I got to think about some old code that I had laying about in my own little game-engine that I have thought about making public for a while.
+During my vacation for the holidays I thought that maybe I wanted some smaller project that you could fit in together with "family life" (not the easiest of endeavour!) and I got to think about some old code that I had laying about in my own little game-engine that I have thought about making public for a while.
 I thought it might be useful for someone else and maybe just doing some optimization work on it might be a fun little distraction!

 ## memcpy_util.h